tigera-cs/Calico-Enterprise-Networking-Training-FR/README.md

 ## SSH access to the nodes

 To ssh into the lab instances, type the following commands.
+The associated IP addresses are included in the lab setup diagram.

 * ssh control1
 * ssh worker1